jsschreck/RLFold/README.md

 cd ..
 ```

-Next, sample all configurations that are accessible via the move set --
+Next, sample all configurations that are accessible via the move set

 ```
-python config_generator.py --length 5 --save_dir examples/5 --draw True
+python config_generator.py --chain_length 5 --grid_size 6 --conf_dir examples --draw True --save_dir images
 ```

 which should print out 13.
-A file containing the configurations is saved in the default directory, here /examples/5.
+A file containing the configurations is saved in the default directory, here /examples/5, along with configuration images and a movie.

-Finally, compute the optimal policy using value iteration --
+Finally, compute the optimal policy using value iteration

 ```
-python config_generator.py --length 5 --save_dir examples/5 --draw True
+python value_iteration.py
 ```